 The surgery can be performed with a very small incision in the lumbar spine (lower back).
 A small tubular retractor or another specially designed retractor is then inserted.
 Under visualization through a sophisticated operating microscope the bone and disc material that are squeezing the nerves are carefully removed using special microsurgical spinal instruments.

 This minimally invasive procedure is used to remove overgrown vertebral bone and soft tissue to relieve the compression of nerve roots in the lumbar spine.
 It is performed through a small incision on the back.

-Once surgery is complete the patients will spend a few hours in the surgical recovery area for monitoring.
+Once the surgery is complete the patient will spend a few hours in the surgical recovery area for monitoring.